Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

 \section{Introduction}

-Many organizations rely on access to large and diverse datasets in order to produce accurate statistical estimates or build their own machine learning models.
-However, individual organizations often do not possess sufficient data on their own to build accurate and powerful models.
-This is especially a bottleneck in settings involving rare events or small populations, such as hospitals or research organizations studying rare diseases or financial organizations pooling consumer data.
-In such environments, meaningful statistical inference is sometimes only possible if multiple data holders share data and/or pool their information together.
-As a result, data-sharing cooperatives (or ``coalitions'') have become increasingly common and allow participants to aggregate data to build more powerful computations and models.
-In healthcare, the European Network of Genetic and Genomic Epidemiology~\citep{engage} is a consortium of 24 leading research organizations that pooled genomic data of over 600,000 individuals across Europe, leading to better identification of genetic biomarkers that contribute to diseases like type 2 diabetes.
+Many organizations need access to large amounts of data in order to produce accurate statistical estimates or to build their own machine learning models.
+However, individual organizations often do not possess sufficient data on their own.
+This is an especially important bottleneck in settings with rare events or small populations, such as hospitals or research organizations studying rare diseases or healthcare interventions.
+In such environments, meaningful statistical inference is only possible if multiple data holders share data and pool their information~\citep{chen2025data}.
+As a result, data-sharing cooperatives or coalitions have become increasingly common and allow participants to aggregate data to build more powerful models and computations.
+For example, in healthcare, the European Network of Genetic and Genomic Epidemiology~\citep{engage} is a consortium of 24 leading research organizations that pooled genomic data of over 600,000 individuals across Europe, leading to better identification of genetic biomarkers that contribute to diseases like type 2 diabetes.
 In education, the Higher Education Data Sharing Consortium~\citep{heds} facilitates data sharing across institutions to build models for understanding and predicting student success.
-In risk modeling in finance and credit, the main credit bureaus pool consumer data to estimate their models for risk of defaulting on loans and mortgages---Experian, for example, has ``more than 12,000 data contributors across the nation"~\citep{experian}.
+In risk modeling in finance and credit, the main credit bureaus pool consumer data to estimate their models for risk of defaulting on loans and mortgages.
+Experian, for example, has ``more than 12,000 data contributors across the nation"~\citep{experian}.